About the course

 - Your training will span four year groups.
 These can include any years from Nursery up to Year 6.
 You can also be based or undertake a placement within an SEND school.

-- Although there are high expectations of you in terms of planning, assessment, evaluation and written reflection as well as engaging with school-based tasks, you only submit written academic work if you opt-in to the PGCE qualification.
+- Although there are high expectations of you in terms of planning, assessment, evaluation and written reflection as well as engaging with school-based tasks.
+As this is a PGCE qualification you will be required to submit written academic work.

 St Polycarp's CTSA will take the lead in interviewing once we have received your application through UCAS.
 Successful applicants will be invited to interviews held in collaboration between the school and university.